November 22, 2022

-Submissions for the 2022 Goldsmith Prize for Investigative Reporting Now Open
+Nominate a story for the 2023 Goldsmith Prize for Investigative Reporting

 - This annual prize of $25,000 is awarded to the journalist or journalists whose investigative reporting best promotes more effective and ethical conduct of government, the making of public policy, or the practice of politics.